Bottle Brush (melalueca) Sapling Plant

 Combo pack 3 Full Year Flowering Plants red desi rose mogra and red hibiscuss plants

-ixora red live plant
+ixora pink live plant

-ixora red live plant
+ixora pink live plant

 Green Paradise Offers Beautiful Bottle